go-gitea/gitea/docs/content/doc/features/authentication.en-us.md

 must also have read access to `/etc/shadow` in order to check the validity of the account when logging in using a public key.

-**Note**: Once a user has been authenticated use of items such as SSH public keys _may_ bypass the login check system.
-Therefore, if disabling a user, it is recommended to manually disable the account in Gitea using the built-in user manager as well.
+**Note**: If a user has added SSH public keys into Gitea, the use of these keys _may_ bypass the login check system.
+Therefore, if you wish to disable a user who authenticates with PAM, you _should_ also manually disable the account in Gitea using the built-in user manager.

 1. Configure and prepare the installation.
     - It is recommended that you create an administrative user.